Starting Plants from Seeds on a Budget

 Setting Up a Station for Starting Seeds

-If you have a sunny window with direct sunlight; ideally a south-facing window, then that might be all you need for lighting.
+If you have a sunny window with direct sunlight; ideally a south-facing window, then that might be all you need as a good light source.

-In my house that my south-facing windows are in my living room and dining room.
+In my house, my south-facing windows are in my living room and dining room.
 The idea of having seed trays in those rooms has never been something I’ve been interested in.

-Until we renovated my office/den/guest bedroom in the One Room Challenge this past fall, I never had a space to grow my own seedlings.
+Until we renovated my office/den/guest bedroom in the One Room Challenge this past fall, I never had a space to grow seedlings.
 Now in this room, I have the perfect location.
-It doesn’t have enough light and certainly no direct sunlight but this is where fluorescent lights come into play.
+It doesn’t have enough light and certainly poor light but this is where fluorescent lights or grown lights come into play.

 I looked at many pre-made indoor seed systems and they were quite pricy.
 “Handy” and I decided we could do them on a budget by purchasing a metal rack system and some grow lights.

-Once the rack arrived and we hung the lights with some S-hooks, I measured the shelves to get the right-size seed trays.
+Once the rack arrived, we hung a grow light with some S-hooks from the top of each shelf.
+I measured the shelves to get the right-size seed trays.
 The ones I found came in a pack of 6 and I could fit three across each of my shelves.
 I have 4 shelves so two sets of trays work perfectly.

 They are well-made plastic trays, The bottom has an insert with 40 individual containers for soil and seeds.
 There is a plastic dome with a vent system to control the humidity.
 The kit included two little tools and plastic seed markers.